T341/100-days-of-code/r1-log.md

 I worked on my freeCodeCamp portfolio page today.
 I didn't make as much progress as I wanted but I'm still learning what I need to know.

 ### R1D6
+Today I continued to work on my portfolio page project.
+I was able to dolve a problem that lingered from yesterday.
+All it took was patience and a couple of google searches.

 ### R1D7